Arizona Robbins: Storylines

 Robbins receives word that she has been given a grant to go to Malawi, and become a doctor there.
 In the end, Torres is shown to have accepted this as well and has decided to leave with Robbins.
 However, a fight at the airport results in Robbins leaving for Malawi without Torres, ending their relationship.
 She returns, hoping to rekindle her relationship with Torres, but is initially rejected.
 Eventually, Torres reveals that she is pregnant with Mark Sloan's (Eric Dane) baby.
 Robbins accepts the situation, and she and Torres restart their relationship.
 Torres gifts Robbins with a weekend getaway, and Robbins proposes to Torres.
 After proposing, the two get in a car crash leaving Torres in critical condition.
 A series of surgeries follows, including the delivery of her premature baby, along with emotional breakdowns of both Sloan and Robbins.
 Upon the awakening of Torres, she accepts her marriage proposal, and the two are married by Miranda Bailey (Chandra Wilson).
 In season 8 episode 5, Meredith and Derek face legal issues regarding Zola after she has a medical complication, which causes Arizona question her legal rights to Sofia.
 At the end of the episode, she tells Callie that she wants to adopt Sofia to make her relationship to Sofia legal.
-While it does not show the actual adoption, we know that second-parent adoption does take place some time before season 12, and this has a large impact on the legal issues surrounding the custody battle between these two in season 12 epsidoe 22.
+While it does not show the actual adoption, we know that second-parent adoption does take place some time before season 12, and this has a large impact on the legal issues surrounding the custody battle between these two in season 12 episode 22.
 As the fifth year residents are coming close to the end of their residency, Robbins urges Alex Karev (Justin Chambers) to work under her.
 At the end of the Season 8, Robbins is hurt badly in a plane crash, resulting in her left leg being amputated.
 In the aftermath of the plane accident, in which Mark Sloan and Lexie Grey were killed, the hospital is sued and eventually found liable for negligence.
 Each victim including Shepherd, Meredith Grey (Ellen Pompeo), Cristina Yang (Sandra Oh), and Robbins herself must receive $15 million of compensation, which leads the hospital to a near bankruptcy as the insurance companies refuse to pay.
 Those doctors and Callie buy the hospital with the help of the Harper-Avery Foundation to prevent it from closing, and each become members of the new directing board.
 Robbins is initially cold towards Callie because she was the one who decided for an amputation.
 She also struggles with body image issues, especially in regards to her and Callie's sex life, when she feels vulnerable removing her prosthetic.
 However, they slowly reconcile as Robbins tries to adapt to her new life, and she starts "feeling like herself again."
 When Dr. Lauren Boswell (Hilarie Burton) arrives at the hospital to reconstruct the face of a baby and flirts with Robbins, she is flattered that a stranger still finds her attractive despite knowing about her injury and the two have a one-night stand.